Nick Pope (journalist): Books

 Open Skies, Closed Minds is Pope's autobiographical account of his interest in ufology.
-It provides an overview of the UFO phenomenon, with the emphasis on Pope's three-year tour of duty at the Ministry of Defence where his responsibilities included investigating UFO sightings and any impact they might have on UK national defense.
-Pope also discusses the politics surrounding the way in which those within government and the military view UFO-phenomena.
+It provides an overview of the UFO phenomenon, with the emphasis on Pope's three-year employment as the Ministry of Defence desk officer where his responsibilities included investigating UFO sightings and any impact they might have on UK national defense.
+Pope concludes that an alien race is waging a secret war on humanity, a position he has come to distance himself from since the publication of the book.

 In 1997, he released a second book on similar themes entitled The Uninvited.
 His book Encounter in Rendlesham Forest: The Inside Story of the World's Best-Documented UFO Incident, written with John Burroughs, USAF, Ret., and Jim Penniston, USAF, Ret., was published by Thomas Dunne Books in April 2014.

 Pope has also written two science fiction novels, Operation Thunder Child and its sequel Operation Lightning Strike.
 In 2018, Pope published the political thriller Blood Brothers.

-Journalism

-Pope also writes for online alternative news site Neon Nettle in which he talks about current topics and news as well as UFO based material on the site fortnightly column.